jincubator-united-defi-2025/protocol/TychoSolve.md

 2. **Predicate Logic**:

    - What predicate logic will TychoFill.sol use?
-Will it be similar to chainLinkCalculator.sol with price comparisons?
+Will it be similar to OracleCalculator.sol with price comparisons?
    - How will the predicate determine when a solve is profitable vs. when it should execute?

 3. **Solver Payload Structure**: